dapphub/dapple/doc/chain.md

 Dapple hash a build in internal blockchain.
 It can either start a new by creating a new genesis block or "fork of" the current mainnet state.

+`dapple test` will run without leaving a state change on top of the current state.
+You can persistently change the changes caused by the test with the `--persistent` flag.

+`dapple run` executed on the internal environment will always cause a persisent state change!

 ### Usage
 ```